-3.1 Many species of birds as well as other noise from aircraft and over flying their breeding and resting places may be critical.
-Hence it is suggested to avoid over flying these protected areas below 1000ft ALT.
+3.1 Many species of birds as well as other animals are sensitive to noise from aircraft and over flying their breeding and resting places may be critical.
+Hence it is suggested to avoid over flying these protected areas below 1000ft height.
 These areas are shown on the chart on page ENR 5.6-3.